JankariTech/blog/src/assets/TestingWithCypress/cypress_blog_1.md

 `Cypress` users are typically developers or QA engineers building web applications using modern JavaScript frameworks.

-Cypress enables you to write all type of tests:
+Cypress enables you to write all types of tests:

 - End-to-end tests
 - Integration tests